hectorcanovas/euclid_documentation/euclid_documentation_hcanovas.rst

     These tables can be used in queries as well as in cross-matches operations.

-Please note that, to reduce verbosity and facilitate reading this document:
+Please note that, to reduce the examples verbosity and to facilitate reading this document:

-* The output of the code examples listed below has been trimmed and only the first three (or five, depending on the code example) output lines are displayed.
+* The code examples output has been trimmed and only the top few output lines are displayed.

 * The main line of code: "from astroquery.esa.euclid import Euclid" is only kept in the first example.
 The same applies to the "Euclid.login()" code in Section 2 below.